falcao-g/Falbot/README.md

 👑 Engaging level-up and progression system

+🌎 All features available in both portuguese and english

 Use /commands to get started, Falbot is updated frequently, if you want to earn huge amounts of money or just have some fun with your friends, this bot is for you

 Add him in: https://top.gg/bot/742331813539872798